dmtrbch/stoken-demo/README.md

 - `ConnectWallet.astro` - component which is using  `stellar-wallets-kit` to add wallet connection functionality to the dapp
 - `Mint.astro` - for minting underlying asset
-- `Deposit.astro` for depositing underlying asset into the SToken vault
 - `ProcessDeposit.astro` - only displayed if connected address is processor one.
 Used to process the deposits, this means sending the underlying asset from SToken Vault custody to the Asset Manager
-- `Withdraw.astro` - for requesting a withdraw
 - `FulfillWithdrawal.astro` - only displayed if connected address is processor one.
 If there is a pending withdrawal calling this function will send the underlying asset from SToken Vault to the user
 - `WithdrawRequest.astro` - fetching details for a withdrawal request